TengfeiLiu966/Continual-Learning-Dataset/README.md

 ## 🗂️ Datasets Overview

 ### 1. **exAAPD**
 - **Description**:We download articles of computer science field from [arXiv](https://arxiv.org/).
 For maximizing the diversity of the samples, each month from November 2018 to August 2020 has 3000 articles.
-After preprocessing, exAAPD contains 49326 structured long documents, which are assigned to one or more of 54 subject categories such as cs.it, cs.cv, cs.cl.
+After preprocessing, exAAPD contains 49326 structured long documents, which are assigned to one or more of 54 subject categories such as cs.it, cs.cv, cs.cl.
 - **Format**: Structured text (JSON).
 - **Link**: [Google Drive - exAAPD](<https://drive.google.com/drive/folders/1g9s_UiaTVC0GK80s56tiR-Tby-Jbi-wy?dmr=1&ec=wgc-drive-globalnav-goto>)